Lindsay Arnold: 2018–present: Business ventures

 In 2018, Arnold launched L.A.C, a namesake lifestyle brand of makeup, cosmetics, and accessories.
 She later became a certified personal trainer and founded The Movement Club, an on-demand fitness and wellness program, in December 2020 during the COVID-19 pandemic.

 Personal life

-Arnold was raised as a member of The Church of Jesus Christ of Latter-day Saints.
+Arnold is a member of the Church of Jesus Christ of Latter-day Saints.
 She announced her engagement to her high school sweetheart, Samuel Cusick, in December 2014 during a trip to Tanzania.
 They married on June 18, 2015, in a private ceremony at the Salt Lake Temple.
-Arnold's fellow Dancing with the Stars pros Brittany Cherry, Jenna Johnson, and Emma Slater were among her bridesmaids, with Witney Carson serving as her maid of honor.

-On May 13, 2020, Arnold announced that she and Cusick were expecting their first child.
-Their daughter, Sage Jill Cusick, was born on November 2, 2020, via Caesarean section (C-section).
-Following a period of fertility struggles, Arnold announced exclusively with E!
-News that she and Cusick were expecting another child.
-Their second daughter, June Cusick, was born on May 3, 2023, through another C-section.
+Arnold and Cusick have three children together: two daughters born in November 2020 and May 2023, and a son born in June 2026.
+All of their children were delivered via Caesarean section.